gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 import CustomizableValue from '/src/components/CustomizableValue';

-# Adding Pipelines to an existing repository
+# Adding Pipelines to an Existing Repository

 This guide provides instructions for installing Gruntwork Pipelines in an existing repository that does not currently have Pipelines configured.
 It is designed for Gruntwork customers who wish to manage their existing repositories using Pipelines.